arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/anomaly-detection-application-note/content.md

 ![Creating a new project on Edge Impulse](assets/new-project.png)

-**Project Configuration**: Once created, the project will be ready for data collection.
+**(3) Project Configuration**: Once created, the project will be ready for data collection.
 Sampling frequency and window settings will be configured later during impulse design.

 ### Data Collection with Edge Impulse CLI